MattBroach/DjangoRestMultipleModels/README.md

 ]
 ```

+You can reverse the order using the attribute `sort_descending = True`.

 **WARNING:** the field chosen for ordering must be shared by all models/serializers in your queryList.
 Any attempt to sort objects along non_shared fields with throw a `KeyError`.

 ### add_model_type